 Get a pollution mask with filters

-We recommend ordering some masks from AQblue which have filters in them to safe guard you against the pollutants that fabric masks don’t.
-We have found they make such a difference to your air quality!
+I recommend ordering some masks from AQblue which have filters in them to safe guard you against the pollutants that fabric masks don’t.
+I have found they make such a difference to the air quality!
 If you are living in Vietnam, then they are easy to order online.
 If you are flying in and planning to do a road trip, then do some prep and order them in advance so you can pick them up on arrival.
 Each one can be used for a few weeks at a time, unlike surgical masks or the cheap fabric ones which get dirty very quickly.

 Use goggles for driving at night-time

 When driving at speed on the motorways, you also have to deal with the wind rushing past at 70km/hr and upwards.
 For those who haven’t ever driven in the open air at this speed, this means tears.
 A lot of tears.
 Another reason to get either a helmet with a visor or goggles.
-Our Andes helmets came with a visor attached so it was a great two-birds-one-stone fix.
+My Andes helmets came with a visor attached so it was a great two-birds-one-stone fix.